Volney Howard: Career

 Volney Erskine Howard was born in Norridgewock, Somerset County, Maine on October 22, 1809, to Richard Howard, a prosperous farmer.
 He attended Bloomfield Academy, Skowhegan, Maine and Waterford College.
 At the age of 22, Howard traveled to Mississippi to study law and he commenced law practice in Brandon, Mississippi.
 He was a member of the Mississippi House of Representatives in 1836; reporter of the supreme court of the State of Mississippi; unsuccessful Democratic Party candidate for election in 1840 to the Twenty-seventh Congress; and editor of the Mississippian, a Democratic newspaper published at Vicksburg, Mississippi.

 After his unsuccessful run in 1840, he moved to New Orleans, practicing law there until December 1844, and then moved to San Antonio to serve in the Republic of Texas.
 He was appointed the first Attorney General of the State of Texas in 1846 by Governor J. Pinckney Henderson, but he declined the appointment.
 He represented Texas's District 2 in the U.S. Congress from 1849 to 1853 but lost a third re-election bid to Peter Hansborough Bell.

 Appointed attorney to the Land Commission of California by President Franklin Pierce, Howard left Texas to move to California.
 He resigned after a few months to practice law in San Francisco.

 In 1856, he was appointed Adjutant General of California, following the resignation of William T. Sherman during the time of the San Francisco Committee of Vigilance.
-His attempt to oppose the Committee by force failed.
+His attempt to oppose the Committee by force quickly failed, and he moved the same year to Sacramento.